pfeiferj/nvim-hurl/README.md

 This project utilizes [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to manage the tree-sitter parser for hurl.
 You must have nvim-treesitter installed to use this plugin.

+To use the :Hurl command you must have hurl installed on your path.

 ### Instructions